chenpeng9/cucumber-java/README.md

 # Functions
 ## Rerun Failed Scenarios
-If you just want the failed scenarios manually, Please execute this file:
+If you just want to run the failed scenarios manually, Please execute this file:
 ```cmd
 FeatureRerun.java
 ```